shreyascodes-tech/traits/Readme.md

   }
 }

-// Generated code, this will go in a different file export interface Circle extends Shape {}
+// Generated code, this will go in a different file and will be imported export interface Circle extends Shape {}
 export interface CircleShapeImpl extends Circle {}
 export interface ShapePrintableImpl extends Shape, Printable {}